TERREMEMBER/znbase/architecture/design/online-schema-migrations.md

 ## Overview

-Each YugabyteDB node has an instance of the YSQL query layer which receives, parses and analyzes queries to produce an execution plan, and the DocDB storage layer which handles storing, replicating and retrieving data.
+Each ZNbaseDB node has an instance of the YSQL query layer which receives, parses and analyzes queries to produce an execution plan, and the DocDB storage layer which handles storing, replicating and retrieving data.
 Additionally, the cluster metadata (e.g. the schemas of the relations) is stored DocDB in such a way that at any point one node acts as the metadata-leader (or master leader).

-> **Note:** For a detailed description of Yugabyte YSQL architecture see the following posts focusing on the storage layer and the YSQL query layer.
+> **Note:** For a detailed description of ZNbase YSQL architecture see the following posts focusing on the storage layer and the YSQL query layer.

 **Definition** A database representation d is consistent with respect to a schema S if:
   1. all key-values pairs belong to either a table or index in S